 The main change is that the media landscape is very different thanks to the Internet.
 In the past, the creative industries were monolithic in their support for stronger protection, and they included creators, corporations, collecting societies,

 publishers, and distributors; in other words the gatekeepers and the owners were roughly on the same side.
 But the Internet brought a number of new players, the tech industry and their online platforms and tools became the new gatekeepers.

-to negotiate with the new gatekeepers for access to users.
-This is why creators complain about a value gap
+need to negotiate with the new gatekeepers for access to users.
+This is why creators complain about a

 The main result of this change from a political standpoint is that now we have two lobbying sides in the debate, which makes all the difference when it comes to this type of legislation.
 In the past, policymakers could ignore experts and digital